New

 Q1.

-Both Blake and Shelley...
+Both William Blake and Percy Bysshe Shelley...

-wrote their poems (that appear in the anthology) in the 18th century
+wrote their poems (that appear in the anthology) in the 18th century.

-Correct answer: were Romantic poets
+Correct answer: were Romantic poets.

-were medieval poets
+were medieval poets.

 Q2.

-Shelley uses a __________ whereas Blake uses a ...
+In 'Ozymandias', Shelley uses a __________ whereas Blake uses a __________ in 'London'.

 Correct answer: sonnet, dramatic monologue